 My dear fellow, do stop your abuse of opponents, employing the language and mentality of an illiterate gangland thug!
 Come now, don’t you think the USA is worthy of something better?
 Demonstrate your real love of our country.
 Make America great again, and vacate the house on Pennsylvania Avenue!

-A Pulitzer Prize-nominated historian, Alan Strauss-Schom is the author of 11 historical books, including several about Napoleon Bonaparte.
+Best-known for Napoleon Bonaparte and The Eagle and The Rising Sun, Pulitzer Prize-nominated historian, Alan Strauss-Schom is the author of 11 historical books.
 His latest book, The Shadow Emperor: A Biography on Napoleon III, turns the lens on Napoleon Bonaparte’s overshadowed forbear, Louis Napoleon Bonaparte.
-He’s currently at work on his next book, S.O.S.
-Tortugas: The Naval Battle History of the Civil War, 1861-1865.
+He’s currently at work on his next book, Damn the Torpedoes: The Naval Battle History of the Civil War, 1861-1865.